Atmospheric specific humidity (column/profile)

 ERB is an improved follow-on instrument version first flown on Nimbus-6.
 Objective: to determine the Earth radiation budget (Earth and solar irradiances in UV, VIS, IR regions) on both synoptic and planetary scales by simultaneous measurements of incoming solar radiation and outgoing Earth-reflected (shortwave) and emitted (longwave) radiation.

-The 10 solar channels observed the sun in front of the observatory in the X-Y plane (use of a 10 channel solar telescope).
+The 10 solar channels observed the sun in front of the observatory in the X-Y plane (use of a 10-channel solar telescope).
 The solar channels obtained usable solar data only during a period of about 3 minutes in each orbit when the spacecraft was over the Antarctic region.
 Their full response FOV was 0.18 rad.
 The solar channel subassembly was pivoted ±0.35 rad in the X-Y plane to compensate for sun-angle deviation when required.
-The channel 10c (solar channel) was a model H-F (Hickey-Frieden) self-calibrating cavity thermopile used for monitoring the total solar irradiance in the spectral range 0.2 - 50 µm.
+Channel 10c (solar channel) was a model H-F (Hickey-Frieden) self-calibrating cavity thermopile used for monitoring the total solar irradiance in the spectral range 0.2 - 50 µm.
 The technology for long-term solar radiation monitoring utilized is referred to as ESCC (Electrically Self Calibrating Cavity).

 Spectral range µm